The aim of this book is to compile the best practices in threat intelligence analysis.

 Whilst this book can be used as a general guide, it is based on the open source threat intelligence platform called MISP to give the reader the most practical and real-world experience.

-This book objective is to compile the best practices in threat intelligence analysis with the support of the open source threat intelligence platform called MISP.
-The best practices described are from information sharing communities (ISAC or CSIRT) which are regularly using MISP to support their work and sharing practices.
+The best practices described herein are from Information Sharing communities (ISAC or CSIRT) which are regularly using MISP to support their work and sharing practices.

 |Improvement of the analysis process can range from a simple notification of a false-positive or the correction of a typographic error, all the way up to a complete competitive or counter analysis of the original analysis.|

 A common difficulty in threat intelligence is to improve existing analyses and especially how to do it efficiently.
 One of the main questions to ask is: